fabio-d/block-led-trigger/README.md

 If the kernel was compiled with `CONFIG_RELOCATABLE`, it is even possible for the address to change across reboots with the same kernel binary.

+Please note that all addresses in _/proc/kallsyms_ might [appear as zero to non-root users](https://stackoverflow.com/questions/55591542).
+Therefore, this module must be compiled as root.

 ## RPM package and systemd service
 The repository also contains a `make-rpm.sh` script that generates an RPM package containing a systemd service that: